Optimal Polynomial-Time Estimators: A Bayesian Notion of Approximation Algorithm: Existence and Uniqueness

 \subsection{Uniqueness}

 Since we view optimal polynomial-time estimators as computing \enquote{expected values}, it is natural to expect that their values only depend on the distributional estimation problem rather than the particular optimal polynomial-time estimator.
 However, since they are defined via an asymptotic property exact uniqueness is impossible.
-Instead, we have uniqueness up to an equivalence relation that means \enquote{asymptotically small difference on average.}
+Instead, different $\Fall^\sharp(\Gamma)$-optimal estimators have the expectation of the squared difference between their estimates fall fast enough to be in $\Fall$ (which is an equivalence relation on the set of arbitrary estimators).

 \begin{samepage} \begin{theorem} Consider ${(\Dist,f)}$ a distributional estimation problem.
 Assume there is\\ ${p \in \NatPoly}$ s.t.

 Suppose ${P}$ and ${Q}$ are ${\ESG}$-optimal estimators for ${(\Dist,f)}$.
 Then